zeroasiccorp/umi/README.md

 | SA       | 32, 64             |
 | DATA     | 64,128,256,512,1024|

-UMI with bursts (LEN*SIZE) greater than the DATA width are split into shorter SUMI transfers sent over multiple clock cycles.
-The EOB bit is used to indicate that this is the last transfer of a UMI transaction burst, to be used by a device to return a response.
+UMI transactions larger than the SUMI DATA width are must be split into shorter transactions sent over multiple clock cycles.
+MSG[31] is used to indicate the end of a TUMI transaction.
 The signal layer implementation must update the addresses, sizes, and lengths appropriately when splitting large bursts to ensure that all UMI transfers can reach the final destinations independent of each other.

 The following example illustrates a a TUMI 128 byte write burst split into two 64 byte SUMI transfers for an implementation DW of 512.